“Economics is the science which studies human behavior as a relationship

 What is Macroeconomics?

-Macroeconomics studies the association between various countries regarding how the policies of one nation has an upshot on the other.
+Macroeconomics studies the association between various countries regarding how the policies of one nation have an upshot on the other.
 It circumscribes within its scope, analysing the success and failure of government strategies.

-In macroeconomics we normally clarify the survey of how the nation’s total manufacture and the degree of employment are associated to features (called ‘variables’) like :
+In Macroeconomics, we normally clarify the survey of how the nation’s total manufacture and the degree of employment are associated with features (called ‘variables’) like :